twistlock/docs/api/descriptions/feeds/refresh_post.md

 ### cURL Request

-The following cURL command triggers the Console to refresh its data from the Intelligence Stream:
+The following cURL command triggers the Console to refresh its data from the Intelligence Stream.

 **Note:** The cURL will require you to enter the user's password after submission.